michhar/michhar.github.io/_posts/2017-02-12-confusion-matrix-code-revealed.md

 And imported my final dataset as a `pandas` DataFrame.

-To get a confusion matrix I use `pandas.crosstab` and `matplotlib`.
+To get a confusion matrix I used `pandas.crosstab` and `matplotlib`.

 I created a cell and used `pandas`'s `crosstab` to aggregate the Categories by Assignments and place into a matrix.